PostHog/posthog.com/contents/blog/posthog-alternatives.md

 - "In order to pull the most significant value out of Mixpanel, your administrator must take time to organize tracking."

-- "The dependency to the tech team to add and mantain the track in the code."
+- "The dependency to the tech team to add and maintain the track in the code."

 - "Some of the event definition structures can be forced rather than keeping everything open ended."